 Joining is fairly simple.
 You enter your email address, your name, and a password (twice).
 Your subscription has to be confirmed by the Kingdom Seneschal.
 Once that's done, please send an email to the list at: cos@lochac.sca.org introducing yourself, saying who you are and what group you are from, and saying hello to your fellow Seneschals.
+It is possible your group's public seneschal@ email address is already subscribed, in which case you don't need to subscribe personally as long as that address has a mailbox you check, or is forwarded in Regnumator (see below).

-The Kingdom Seneschal also operates a Facebook group for the Seneschals of Lochac.
-If you don't get an invite to it on day one, don't be shy - get in touch and ask for one!
+The Kingdom Seneschal also operates a Facebook Messenger group for the Seneschals of Lochac.
+If you don't get added on day one, don't be shy - get in touch and ask!
+But remember, please favour email to lessen the "24/7" impositions that instant messaging generates for everyone.